fastoch/Learning-to-learn/README.md

 Eliminate the fear of failure by taking small steps.
 "Kaizen" is a japanese word for continuous small incremental improvements.

-A famous book about this idea of compound learning = "Atomic Habits"
+A famous book about this idea of **compound learning** = "Atomic Habits"

 ## Chunking

-Breaking things down into different chunks and understanding the relationship between them is sometimes called **"bottom-up learning"**.
+Breaking things down into different chunks is sometimes called **"bottom-up learning"**.
-We combine mutliple chunks of knowledge and we connect the dots between these chunks, creating a **mind map** of a specific topic.

-What we also need is something called **"top-down learning"**, which consists in starting off with an overview, a big picture, and then looking into details.
+What we also need is something called **"top-down learning"**, which consists in connecting the dots between these chunks.
+By combining bottom-up learning with top-down learnint, we can create a **mind map** of the specific topic we're studying.

+## Deliberate Practice

 ---